-RASS is currently limited to wild-seafood.
-We have considered including regional aquaculture profiles but feedback from users suggested this was not granular enough for their needs.
+RASS covers wild-seafood.
+For information on the main aquaculture species of importance to the UK market please go to the Aquaculture Profiles website.
 We are unable to assess individual farms due to a lack of resources so instead we propose to utilize the results of the Global Sustainable Seafood Initiative (GSSI) project when completed.

 What do we mean by "risk"?